liartem/mlops-zoomcamp/final_project/README.md

 ```
 pipenv shell
 ```
-It should install all required dependencies and activate the working environment.
+It should install all required dependencies and activate the working environment. **scr environment should be activated always when running some commands**

 ##### Step 3
 After the pipenv environment is activated, the whole application can be started by running